Okpainmo/developer-profiles-project_youtube/README.md

 ## Youtube link

-You can find the Youtube tutorial of the project here -
+You can find the YouTube playlist of the complete project here - https://www.youtube.com/playlist?list=PLELl52UgYR5H-wBGiSHa5runPgBSCvzYq

 ## Screenshot